 Double-Barrelling or Assuming your Gay (Male) Partner’s Name

 The good news is, government bodies such as DVLA, Land Registry, the Passport Office, and HMRC do not require you to have a deed poll to process a double-barrelled name change request for gay couples.
 A valid marriage or civil partnership certificate will be accepted as documentary evidence.

-Sadly, when it comes to some financial institutions, they’re historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
-Although things are slowly improving in this area, if you don’t have a deed poll, you may encounter some issues.
-But, if you’ve already managed to obtain a passport and/or driving license in your new double-barrelled name, they can provide handy supporting evidence for companies with whom you’re encountering difficulties.
+Some financial institutions are historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
+Although things are definitely improving in this area, if you don’t have a deed poll, you may encounter some issues.
+But, if you’ve already obtained a passport and/or driving licence in your new double-barrelled name, they can provide handy supporting evidence in the event you encounter any difficulties with more backward organisations.